analyst-one/oikaze/src/tutorial.md

 ### 4. Creating the Main Theme File

-Now, let's create the main theme file that integrates the token files and sets up Oikaze.
+Now, let's create the main theme file that consumes the token files and sets up Oikaze.
 This file will import the token files, pass the variables to Oikaze, and export them for use in your project.

-Create a file named base.scss (you can choose any name) and add the following content:
+Create a file named `base.scss` (you can choose any name) and add the following content:

 ```scss
 // base.scss